plant based bee free honee

 • Beekeepers often respond to disease outbreaks by burning their hives—killing all bees inside.

-• A large-scale study published in Science found that 75 percent of samples taken worldwide were contaminated with insecticides.
+• A large-scale study published in Science found that 75 percent of honey samples taken worldwide were contaminated with insecticides.

 • It’s a raw deal to the bees to steal their food and replace it with industrially-processed corn syrup, which is what most commercial beekeepers do.